synscean/codexwork/README.md

    python scripts/setup_env.py
    ```

-   The script will create a virtual environment in the `venv` directory, upgrade `pip`, and install `pygame` along with any other dependencies listed in `requirements.txt`.
+   The script creates a virtual environment in the `venv` directory, upgrades `pip`, and installs `pygame` along with any other dependencies listed in `requirements.txt`.

 2. **Activate the virtual environment.**